Vivekhaz/site_personal/about.md

 --------------------------------------------------------------------------------
 ### Fencing

 Many of my hours each year have gone to fencing since I started in May 2015.
 I fence épée, which I started at The Phoenix Center in my home town.
-I have since continued and now practice with Dartmouth College Fencing Club, where I get to practice, compete, and coach.
+I have since continued and now am with Dartmouth College Fencing Club, where I get to practice, compete, and coach.
 I also was treasurer for the 2019-2020 season, which was unfortunately cut short.

 --------------------------------------------------------------------------------
 ### Reading in 2020